kubeflow/website/content/docs/examples/resources.md

 {{% blocks/content-item %}}
 The following blog posts provide detailed examples and use cases.
 Be aware that a blog post describes the interfaces at the time of publication of the post.
+Some interfaces are under rapid development and therefore may change frequently.
 {{% /blocks/content-item %}}

 {{% blocks/content-item title="The Kubeflow blog"